hwdsl2/docker-whisper/README.md

 | `temperature` | float | — | Sampling temperature (0–1).
 Default: `0`. |
 | `stream` | boolean | — | Enable SSE streaming.
 When `true`, segments are returned as `text/event-stream` events as they are decoded.
 Default: `false`. |
 | `timestamp_granularities[]` | array | — | Timestamp granularities to populate.
 Values: `word`, `segment`.
 When `word` is included, `verbose_json` output includes a top-level `words` array.
 Default: `["segment"]`. |

+**Local faster-whisper extension:** You can set `beam` to override `WHISPER_BEAM` for a single transcription or translation request.
+This is not part of the OpenAI API schema, so do not send it to the hosted OpenAI API or strict OpenAI-compatible gateways.
+The default per-request cap is `10` (`WHISPER_MAX_REQUEST_BEAM`); set that variable to `0` to disable the cap.
+Beam search mainly affects deterministic decoding when `temperature=0`.

 **Example:**